Austin Herink

-Austin Herink (born August 16, 1995) is an American football coach and former quarterback, who is currently the Associate Director of Football Operations for Nebraska University.
+Austin David Herink (born August 16, 1995) is an American football coach and former quarterback, who is currently the senior offensive analyst for the UCF Knights.
 He played college football at East Tennessee State.
 After going undrafted in the 2019 NFL draft, Herink signed with the Vienna Vikings for the spring 2019 season.
-He then retired and became an assistant coach at East Tennessee State.
+He subsequently retired, became an assistant coach at East Tennessee State, and briefly at Vienna Vikings.
 He is one of the most prolific quarterbacks in the history of East Tennessee State.
-He led the 2018 team to the third-best record in school history (8-4) and the program's first playoff game in over 20 years, as well as a share of the Southern Conference Championship.
+He led the 2018 team to the third-best record in school history and the program's first playoff game in over 20 years, as well as a share of the Southern Conference Championship.
 He was also a four-time team captain from 2015 to 2018.

 Early life

-Born the son of Jeff and Donita Herink, Herink grew up in Cleveland, Tennessee where he would play football for Coach Ron Crawford at Cleveland High School.
+Herink was born to Jeff and Donita Herink and grew up in Cleveland, Tennessee, where he would play football for coach Ron Crawford at Cleveland High School.
 He also won letters in basketball.
-In his career, he passed for over 6,000 yards, combined for 67 touchdowns (52 passing/15 rushing) and completed .668 percent (472-of-706) of his passes.
-He would also be named District Player of the Year and All-State selection.
+In his career, he passed for over 6,000 yards, combined for 67 touchdowns (52 passing/15 rushing) and completed 66.8 percent (472-of-706) of his passes.
+He was named District Player of the Year and an All-State selection.

 College career

-During his recruiting process, Herink was not offered by many schools despite his high statistics and personal accomplishments.
-He was ranked just a two-star prospect.
+During his recruiting process, Herink was not offered by many schools.
+He was ranked a two-star prospect.
 Though he was originally recruited by ETSU, the team ultimately signed another quarterback.
 Before committing to MTSU he was recruited by UT Martin, Eastern Kentucky and Youngstown State.
 Most noticeably were the D1 SEC schools that had an interest such as Alabama, Auburn, UTK and Vanderbilt.
 However, none offered Herink a scholarship during the recruiting process.
 After graduation from Cleveland High School, Herink joined the Middle Tennessee State football team in 2014.
 One year later, he transferred to East Tennessee State to help reboot their football team in the 2015 and where there would be plenty of playing time.
 There would start for all four years (2015-2018) and become one of the best quarterbacks in the school's history.
 While at ETSU, Herink studied sports management.